 Expenditures for maintenance and routine repairs are charged to expense as incurred; expenditures for improvements and major repairs that materially extend the useful lives of assets are capitalized.
 The Foundation's threshold for capitalization is any acquisition that meets the above criteria and is greater than or equal to \$5,000.
-Depreciation expense for the years ended March 31, 2023 and 2022 was \$12,867 and \$16,323, respectively.
+Depreciation expense for both of years ended March 31, 2024 and 2023 was \$12,867.